NativeScript/nativescript-camera/README.md

 | saveToGallery | true | Defines if camera picture should be copied to photo Gallery (Android) or Photos (iOS) |
 | cameraFacing | rear | The initial camera facing.
 Use 'front' for selfies. |

+> Note: The `saveToGallery` option might have unexpected behavior on Android!
+Some vendor camera apps (e.g. LG) will save all captured images to the gallery regardless of what the value of `saveToGallery` is.
+This behavior cannot be controlled by the camera plugin and if you must exclude the captured image from the photo gallery, you will need to get a local storage read/write permission and write custom code to find the gallery location and delete the new image from there.

 ## Usage

 ### Requesting permissions